-- Allow them to speak freely. - Listen to the child and keep an open mind.
-Do not take a decision as to whether or not abuse has taken place. - Remain calm and do not overreact the pupil may stop talking if they feel they are upsetting you. - Give reassuring nods or words of comfort 'I'm so sorry this has happened', 'I want to help', 'This isn't your fault', 'You are doing the right thing in talking to me'. - Do not be afraid of silences remember how hard this must be for the pupil. - Under no circumstances ask investigative or leading questions such as how many times this has happened, whether it happens to siblings too, or what the pupil's mother thinks about all this.
-Use TED Tell me about that, Explain that to me, Describe that... - At an appropriate time tell the pupil that in order to help them you must pass the information on. - Respect the child's personal space.
+- Allow them to speak freely. - Remain calm and do not over react the pupil may stop talking if they feel they are upsetting you. - Give reassuring nods or words of comfort 'I'm so sorry this has happened', 'I want to help', 'This isn't your fault', 'You are doing the right thing in talking to me'. - Do not be afraid of silences remember how hard this must be for the pupil. - Under no circumstances ask investigative questions such as how many times this has happened, whether it happens to siblings too, or what does the pupil's mother thinks about all this.
+Use TED - Tell me about that, Explain that to me, Describe that...

+- At an appropriate time tell the pupil that in order to help them you must pass the information on. - Respect the child's personal space.
 Do not automatically offer any physical touch as comfort.
 It may be anything but comforting to a child who has been abused. - Avoid admonishing the child for not disclosing earlier.
-Saying 'I do wish you had told me about this when it started' or 'I can't believe what I'm hearing' may be your way of being supportive but the child may interpret it that they have done something wrong. - Tell the pupil what will happen next. - Keep a sufficient written record of the conversation.
-The record should be made immediately (or as soon as possible thereafter) and include the date (with year), time and place of the conversation and the essence of what was said and done by whom and in whose presence.
-The record should be signed by the person making it.
-The record must be kept securely and handed to the DSL as soon as possible or uploaded onto CPOMS. - Report verbally to the Designated Safeguarding Lead. - Write up your conversation as soon as possible using CPOMS - Seek support if you feel distressed. - If, at any point, there is a risk of immediate serious harm to a child, a referral should be made to children's social care immediately.
+Saying 'I do wish you had told me about this when it started' or 'I can't believe what I'm hearing' may be your way of being supportive but the child may interpret it that they have done something wrong. - Tell the pupil what will happen next. - Report verbally to the Designated Safeguarding Lead. - Write up your conversation as soon as possible using your schools recording process e.g. record of concern form, CPOMS - Seek support if you feel distressed. - If, at any point, there is a risk of immediate serious harm to a child, a referral should be made to children's social care immediately.
 Anybody can make a referral.